Jack-Lin626/Work/wpa_supplicant_uman.md

 > quit
 ```

-After you enter save_config conmmand, wpa_cli will automatically save the preference to the configuration file.
+After you enter save_config command, wpa_cli will automatically save the preference to the configuration file.
 The following is the outcome of the configure file saved in /etc/wpa_supplicant/wpa_supplicant.conf.
-These messages was generated after you saved network variables in wpa_cli interface.
+These messages were generated after you saved network variables in wpa_cli interface.

 ```text
 ctrl_interface=DIR=/run/wpa_supplicant
 update_config=1